spetca/flow-hdl/README.md

 # flow hdl

-flow hdl is an open source web-based flowgraph HDL generator inspired by tools like Simulink HDL Coder and GNU Radio.
+flow hdl is an open source web-based flowgraph HDL generator inspired by tools like Simulink HDL Coder and GNU Radio. flow graphs can easily be exported and imported via a common json structure.

+The first goal of the project is to generate decent system verilog from complex hierarchical flowgraphs.

 <img width="1429" alt="image" src="https://github.com/user-attachments/assets/59273d91-ff1b-4c2c-81aa-b9a7ed7fa1aa" />